 - Occlusal X-rays show nearly the entire arch of the teeth on either the upper or lower jaw.

 This kind of procedure provides information on the jaw and skull.
 Unlike intraoral x-rays, this type of radiograph gives fewer details of an individual tooth.
 Here are examples and brief explanations of each:

-- Panoramic X rays show the entire mouth area to detect developing and impacted teeth in the upper or lower jaw.
-Some dentists also use this procedure to help diagnose tumors.
+- Panoramic X-rays show the entire mouth area to detect developing and impacted teeth in the upper or lower jaw.
+Some dentists also use this procedure to help diagnose tumours.

 - Cephalometric projections show an entire side of the head to help orthodontists determine the best teeth-realignment approach.

 - Dental Computed (CT) Tomography looks at interior structures in 3D to detect problems in facial bones such as cysts, tumours, and fractures.